shrishrirang/appservice-java-samples/query-java-info/README.md

-# Querying Java information
+# Querying Worker information

-This directory contains a simple [sample](./index.jsp) demonstrating how a _Java_ app running in Azure App Service can easily check some useful information about the Servlet container (version, home directory, etc) and the JRE (version, vendor, JCE strength, etc) in use.
+This directory contains a simple [jsp](./workerinfo.jsp) which displays some useful information.